mbuckaway/trailcam/README.md

 # Trailcam

 This program is a simple Webcam Utility for a Raspberry PI.
-Currently, the system runs on a PI Zero W and is connected to a 4G modem via WIFI, connected to a 12V to USB power supply connected to a 12V car battery.
-The entire thing was put in a waterproof box and put into the forest at the Hydrocut (http://thehydrocut.ca)
+Currently, the system runs on a PI Zero W and is connected to a 4G modem via WIFI, connected to a 24V solar charge systemt.
+The device is current running as security camera at the Hydrocut (http://thehydrocut.ca) mountain bike trails as part of the Trail Monitoring System.

-The utility is meant to be run on a cron job and can post to a ftp site and a twitter account.
-It also has the ability to read temperature and pressure from the BMP280 temperature sensor on the I2C bus.
-All things are configurable in the config.json config file.
+The utility reads a 1 Wire Temperature sensor, light sensor, and voltage/current sensor and uploads the data to Thingspeak.
+Photos are captured and stored on the SDCARD for later retrieval.
+Uploading by FTP us also possible.
+All things are configurable in the config.yml config file.

-This utility is work in progress.
-Features to be added:
-- voltage and current sensors to monitor the state of the 12v battery system (possible current sensor on the solar charge controller)
-- LED on a GPIO pin to len people know when a photo is about to be taken
-- relay controller to control a 12V floodlight for night time shots (currently, night shots produce nothing)
-- AI image processing to detect when the scene is empty, has a hiker, or has a mountain bike (or number  of mountain bikes).
+This project will be depreciated in the future and replaced with an ESP32 device.
+It is kinda silly to run a complete linux OS to run one Python script...but the was the original design.

 # Linux Dependancies for Video for Linux